 BEFORE THE TRIP:

-- Asses your current health and potential exposure to COVID-19:
+- Continually monitor your current health and potential exposure to COVID-19:

 - People with COVID-19 have had a wide range of symptoms reported from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
-If you have any of these symptoms may have COVID-19 and we ask that you contact us and remain at home.
+If you have any of these symptoms, you may have COVID-19 and we ask that you contact us and remain at home.